Experienced & Proven Outpatient Treatment and Rehabilitation Programs

 The word renaissance means a renewal of life and vigor.
 Here at Renaissance Recovery Center in Gilbert, Arizona, our drug and alcohol rehab counselors work to remove the shame, pain, and isolation and work to give individuals a renewed, meaningful life outside addiction.
 We tackle the underlying issue that leads people to addiction.
 Our drug rehab and alcohol rehab services utilize mindfulness, social support, and proactive problem-solving in an outpatient setting.
 Our addiction recovery therapists work with clients one-on-one to provide tailored recovery solutions at an affordable rate.

-Our treatment services include detox, dual diagnosis management, and intervention assessments.
 We want to help YOU reach YOUR goals.
 Help is waiting.
 All you have to do is pick up the phone and call 480.526.7738.
 Our professional drug and alcohol addiction specialists provide proven recovery that works.
 Discover your own renaissance period in our safe, peaceful addiction treatment center in Arizona, and establish new beliefs that effect positive self-reflection and recovery that lasts.

 To promote healing and wellness for the suffering addict, their families and others struggling with psychological and emotional challenges; to provide care within an environment of safety, respect and regard for each individual.
 Our unique approach integrates clinically driven methods with 12 Step principles, offering an enhanced recovery experience customized to the needs of each client.